loadsmart/culture/principles/README.md

 Write code that documents itself.
 Encapsulate the components that change often.
-Define clear interfaces between the components.
+Define clear, stable interfaces between the components.

 ### Scope